d2l-ai/d2l-en/chapter_installation/index.md

 At this point, you can open http://localhost:8888
 (it may have already opened automatically) in your Web browser.
 Then we can run the code for each section of the book.
-Please always execute `conda activate d2l` to activate the runtime environment before running the code of the book or updating the deep learning framework or the `d2l` package.
+Whenever you open a new command line window, you will need to execute `conda activate d2l` to activate the runtime environment before running the d2l notebooks, or updating your packages
+(either the deep learning framework or the `d2l` package).
 To exit the environment,
 run `conda deactivate`.